zilliztech/zdoc/versioned_docs/version-byoc/tutorials/understand-basics/cluster-collection-and-entities.md

 ## Cluster{#cluster}

 When creating a cluster on Zilliz Cloud, you must specify the type of CU associated with the cluster.
-These types of CUs are available: Performance-optimized, Capacity-optimized, and Cost-optimized.
+These types of CUs are available: Performance-optimized, Capacity-optimized.
 You can learn how to choose among these types in [Select the Right CU](./cu-types-explained).

 After determining the CU type, you must also specify its size.
 Note that the number of collections a cluster can hold varies based on its CU size.
 A cluster with less than 8 CUs can hold no more than 32 collections, while a cluster with more than 8 CUs can hold as many as 256 collections.